openlibhums/memory-alpha/content/support/article-management/article-galleys-placeholder.md

    ///////

-Much like the Production page, the article archive allows you to upload new and replace old Galley files.
+Like the Production page, the article archive allows you to upload new and replace old Galley files.

 <!-- ![Galley manager block](../nstatic/galleys-archive.png) -->